servirtium/servirtium-java/README.md

 The recorder isn't very good at handling parallel requests.
 Most of the things you want to test will be serial (and short) but if your client is a browser, then you should half expect for parallelized operation to mess up a recorded conversation.
-See that here [TodobackendDocTowardsPassingTheirJasmineTestSuite.md](https://github.com/paul-hammant/svhttp/blob/master/src/test/resources/TodobackendDocTowardsPassingTheirJasmineTestSuite.md)
+See that here [TodobackendDocTowardsPassingTheirJasmineTestSuite.md](https://github.com/paul-hammant/svhttp/blob/master/src/test/resources/TodobackendDocTowardsPassingTheirJasmineTestSuite.md).
+Interaction 19 has request details but no response details.
+That's followed by a second interaction 19 that has request details and TWO sets of response details - ooops.

 ## Project readiness for general industry use